 Big kid bed transition can be hard for some toddlers.
 Children, especially young children, often feel uneasy when it comes to change.
 For some children, it can result in a feeling of being out of control, which is very difficult for them.
 Even when children aren’t afraid of this transition, there is still the matter of knowing the best time to make the move from a crib to a bed.
 That’s why it’s important to transition your toddler to a big kid bed the right way.

 When to Transition to a Big Kid Bed

 - We suggest waiting as close to 3 years old as possible before even considering the move.

-- Don’t let the arrival of a 2nd child be the reason for making the change early!
-An 18 month old, for example, does not understand what these changes mean and it can be overwhelming.
+- Don’t let the arrival of a second child be the reason for making the change early!
+An 18-month-old, for example, does not understand what these changes mean and it can be overwhelming.

 - The transition shouldn’t be a solution for bad behavior, but a reward for GOOD behavior!